BitHangar/watch-dragon/src/README.txt

 In the init, we've delcared that the animation will be stored in a FrameAnimation object called ‘frame_animation’, put the animation on the main window at coordinates (10, 10), start at frame 1, there are 10 frames, and the images have no transparency.

 Multiple Animations: You can have more than one animation running at the same time, using the same timer handler function in your Pebble app.
 You also have the ability to cancel one or all of the animations currently running.
 So, how to do this?
 Say you want to have two animations running independently of each other.
-Simply declare two global AppTimerHandle variables in your app.
-When you write the animation calls, just pass one timer handle to the first, and the other to the second.
+Simply declare two global AppTimerHandle variables in your app (not necessary, but recommended).
+You'll also need to declare two different FrameAnimation objects.

-For Example: You have two AppTimerHandle variables in your app
+For Example: You have two AppTimerHandle variables in your app (optional)

 	AppTimerHandle timer_1;
 	AppTimerHandle timer_2;